 To replicate the alert behavior you have to:

-Use the sliders on the left toolbar to change the margin, padding, border radios or any other CSS Rule available in the demo:
+Use the sliders on the left toolbar to change the margin, padding, border radius, or any other CSS Rule available in the demo:

 You will have to be learning "on the go" because there is an infinite amount of combinations you can create for a website layout.
-What really matters is that you fully understand the display, absolute, float and overflow rules.
+What really matters is that you fully understand the display, position, float and flex rules.